A practical guide to automation for Confluence

 Expert Verified

-To help teams get a handle on the chaos, Atlassian built a native feature called automation for Confluence.
-It’s designed to take care of the repetitive, manual tasks that, if ignored, can cause your internal documentation to spiral out of control.
+To help teams maintain this high standard of organization, Atlassian built a native feature called automation for Confluence.
+It’s designed to handle repetitive, manual tasks, ensuring your internal documentation remains a reliable asset as you scale.

 But what does it actually do?
-And, just as important, what can’t it do?
-This guide will walk you through what Confluence automation is all about, what it’s good for, where it hits its limits, and how to figure out if it’s the right tool for your team.
+And how can you best integrate it into your strategy?
+This guide will walk you through what Confluence automation is all about, what it’s good for, how to maximize its capabilities, and how to figure out if it's the right tool for your team in 2026.

 What is automation for Confluence?

-Automation for Confluence is a feature that comes with the Premium and Enterprise plans, and it lets you build simple, automated workflows.
-The easiest way to think about it is as a set of digital instructions running in the background to keep your Confluence spaces from getting messy.
+Automation for Confluence is a feature that comes with the Premium and Enterprise plans, and it lets you build efficient, automated workflows.
+It acts as a set of intelligent instructions running in the background to keep your Confluence spaces professional and well-structured.

-The whole system is built on a simple "If This, Then That" idea, which Atlassian breaks down into three parts:
+The whole system is built on a robust "If This, Then That" logic, which Atlassian breaks down into three parts:

-• Conditions: These are the filters that an event has to pass through.
+Conditions: These are the filters that an event passes through.
 For example, you could set a rule to trigger when a page is published, but only if it has the label "announcement."
-If it doesn’t have that label, nothing happens.
+If it doesn't have that label, it remains as is.

-• Actions: This is the job the automation actually does once the trigger and conditions have been met.
-It could be anything from sending a notification to a Slack channel, adding a label to the page, or archiving old content.
+Actions: This is the job the automation performs once the trigger and conditions have been met.
+It could be anything from sending a notification to a Slack channel, adding a label to the page, or archiving content to maintain a clean workspace.

-At its core, this feature is all about managing your content.
-It helps you get everyone to follow the same processes, keeps your docs up-to-date, and connects workflows with other Atlassian tools like Jira.
+At its core, this feature is all about optimized content management.
+It helps you get everyone to follow the same established processes, keeps your docs current, and connects workflows with other trusted Atlassian tools like Jira.

 Core features and use cases of automation for Confluence

-So, what are people actually using it for?
-The tool is pretty flexible, but most of the common uses boil down to a few key jobs.
+So, what are teams actually using it for?
+The tool is remarkably flexible, with most common uses focusing on a few high-impact areas.

 Here are a few practical examples:

-• Automatically archive any page that hasn’t been touched in the last 90 days.
-This keeps your page tree from getting cluttered with irrelevant stuff.
+Automatically archive pages that haven't been modified in 90 days.
+This keeps your main page tree focused on active, high-priority content.

-• Send a scheduled monthly email to page owners, giving them a nudge to review their content for accuracy.
+Send a scheduled monthly email to page owners, providing a helpful prompt to review their content for accuracy.

-• Add a "needs-review" label to a page whenever a user leaves a comment, which flags it for the author to take a look.
+Add a "needs-review" label to a page whenever a user leaves a comment, which flags it for the author to check.

 Standardizing how your team works

-Consistency is what makes a knowledge base genuinely useful.
-Automation can help you enforce your team’s standards without you having to constantly remind everyone of the rules.
+Consistency is what makes a knowledge base truly professional.
+Automation helps you maintain your team’s standards effortlessly, ensuring the same quality across all spaces.

 For example, you could set up rules to:

-• Publish a standard set of pages (like "Meeting Notes," "Project Goals," and "Retrospective") every single time a new project space is created.
+Publish a standard set of pages (like "Meeting Notes," "Project Goals," and "Retrospective") whenever a new project space is created.

-• Automatically create a new page from your "Weekly Team Sync" template every Monday morning, so it’s fresh and ready for the team to use.
+Automatically create a new page from your "Weekly Team Sync" template every Monday morning, so it's ready for the team to use immediately.

-• Apply a "confidential" label and automatically tighten the page restrictions whenever a page is created with a title that contains sensitive words.
+Apply a "confidential" label and update page restrictions whenever a page is created with a title that contains specific sensitive terms.

 Notifying teams and connecting work

-Automation can also work like a little communication hub, making sure the right people are in the loop without any extra manual work.
-This is a big help for teams that work across different departments.
+Automation also serves as a communication hub, ensuring the right people are informed without manual overhead.
+This is a significant advantage for teams working across different departments.

 You could build rules that: